 Pragma supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 alternative #pragma anon_unions #pragma no_anon_unions In C, anonymous structs and unions are a C11 extension which is enabled by default in armclang.
 If you specify the -pedantic option, the compiler emits warnings about extensions do not match the specified language standard.
 For example: armclangtarget=aarch64-arm-none-eabi -c - pedanticstd=c90 test.c test.c:3:5: warning: anonymous structs are a C11 extension [-Wc11-extensions] In C++, anonymous unions are part of the language standard, and are always enabled.
 However, anonymous structs and classes are an extension.
 If you specify the -pedantic option, the compiler emits warnings about anonymous structs and classes.
-For example: armclangtarget=aarch64-arm-none-eabi -c - pedantic -xc++ test.c test.c:3:5: warning: anonymous structs are a GNU extension [-Wgnu-anonymous-struct] Introducing anonymous unions, struct and classes using a typedef is a separate extension in armclang, which must be enabled using the -fms-extensions option. #pragma arm #pragma thumb armclang does not support switching instruction set in the middle of a file.
-You can use the command-line options -marm and - mthumb to specify the instruction set of the whole file. #pragma arm section #pragma clang section In Arm Compiler 5, the section types you can use this pragma with are rodata, rwdata, zidata, and code.
+For example: armclangtarget=aarch64-arm-none-eabi -c - pedantic -xc++ test.c test.c:3:5: warning: anonymous structs are a GNU extension [-Wgnu-anonymous-struct] Introducing anonymous unions, struct and classes using a typedef is a separate extension in armclang, which must be enabled using the -fms-extensions option. #pragma arm #pragma thumb armclang provides the attribute((target("arm" "thumb"))) function attribute to specify the instruction set for a function.
+You can also use the command-line options -marm and -mthumb to specify the instruction set for a whole file. #pragma arm section #pragma clang section In Arm Compiler 5, the section types you can use this pragma with are rodata, rwdata, zidata, and code.
 In Arm Compiler for Embedded 6, the equivalent section types are rodata, data, bss, and text respectively.

-Pragma supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 alternative #pragma diag_default The following pragmas provide equivalent functionality for diag suppress, diag warning, and diag error: #pragma diag_suppress #pragma clang diagnostic ignored "- Wmultichar" #pragma diag_remark #pragma clang diagnostic warning "- Wmultichar" #pragma diag_warning #pragma clang diagnostic error "-Wmultichar" #pragma diag_error Note that these pragmas use armclang diagnostic groups, which do not have a precise mapping to armcc diagnostic tags. armclang has no equivalent to diag_default or diag_remark. diag_default can be replaced by wrapping the change of diagnostic level with #pragma clang diagnostic push and #pragma clang diagnostic pop, or by manually returning the diagnostic to the default level.
-There is an additional diagnostic level supported in armclang, fatal, which causes compilation to fail without processing the rest of the file.
+Pragma supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 alternative #pragma diag_default The following pragmas provide equivalent functionality for diag_suppress, diag_warning, and diag_error: #pragma diag_suppress • #pragma clang diagnostic ignored "- Wmultichar" #pragma diag_remark """""""""""""""""""""""""""""""""""" • #pragma clang diagnostic warning "- Wmultichar" #pragma diag_warning • #pragma clang diagnostic error "-Wmultichar" #pragma diag_error Note that these pragmas use armclang diagnostic groups, which do not have a precise mapping to armcc diagnostic tags. armclang has no equivalent to diag_default or diag_remark. diag_default can be replaced by wrapping the change of diagnostic level with #pragma clang diagnostic push and #pragma clang diagnostic pop, or by manually returning the diagnostic to the default level.
+There is an additional diagnostic level supported in armclang, fata1, which causes compilation to fail without processing the rest of the file.
 You can set this as follows: #pragma clang diagnostic fatal "-Wmultichar" #pragma exceptions_unwind armclang does not support these pragmas. #pragma no_exceptions_unwind Use theattribute((nothrow)) function attribute instead. #pragma GCC system_header This pragma is supported by both armcc and armclang, but #pragma clang system_header is the preferred spelling in armclang for new code. #pragma hdrstop armclang does not support these pragmas. #pragma no_pch #pragma import(use_no_semihosting) armclang does not support these pragmas.
 However, in C code, you can replace these pragmas with: #pragma import(use_no_semihosting_swi) asm(".globaluse_no_semihosting\n\t"); #pragma import(use_two_region_memory) This pragma is required for scatter-loading when the stack and heap are separate. armclang does not support this pragma.
 However, in C code, you can replace this pragma with: asm(".globaluse_two_region_memory\n\t"); #pragma inline #pragma no_inline armclang does not support these pragmas.
 However, inlining can be disabled on a per-function basis using the attribute((noinline)) function attribute.
 The default behavior of both armcc and armclang is to inline functions when the compiler considers this worthwhile, and this is the behavior selected by using #pragma inline in armcc.
-To force a function to be inlined in armclang, use the
+To force a function to be inlined in armclang, use the attribute((always_inline)) function attribute.